-New and/or struggling traders like to make trading a right or wrong endeavor.
+New and/or struggling traders like to make trading a right or wrong endeavour.
 The moment they place their trade, they do it with an expectation to win, which naturally entails being disappointed if they lose.

 A simple thought experiment.

 I’m sure you agree with that — you can’t scratch anything unless you have accepted the risk.
-And you have, since you bought the card.
+And you have since you bought the card.

 Acceptance literally means ‘taking what is offered’.
 So here, you buying that card implies that you are at peace with the fact that you might lose your money.
 And the money you used to buy the card is essentially the money you are willing to lose to know if you are going to win a prize or not.

 Once the card is bought, you have no other choice but to scratch it to see if the pattern shows up before taking any other action.